How to Enable OpenSSH Server in Windows 11

 How to connect to Windows OpenSSH Server

 Now that the server is installed and running, use any SSH client to connect to the Windows server.
-For this post, we’re using Windows 11 built-in OpenSSH Client, which is installed and enabled by default.
+For this post, we’re using Windows 11 built-in OpenSSH Client, installed and enabled by default.

 Open the Windows Command Prompt console, then run the SSH command with the username and IP address of the Windows server.

-ssh richard@10.0.2.18
+ssh [email protected]

 That will allow you to accept the server key and establish a connection.

-Type in the account password, and access should be granted.
+Type in the account password and access should be granted.

 That should do it!